logo

 Informal Review

-Please visit our office if you believe your appraisal is in excess of fair market value or is of unequal value.
+If you believe your appraisal is in excess of fair market value or is of unequal value, contact our office by calling the telephone number printed on your Appraisal Notice.
 A member of the appraisal staff will review your property record with you.
 The appraiser will make an immediate adjustment if an error affecting value is determined.
 The law gives property owners the right to protest actions concerning their property tax appraisals including:

 • Value placed on your property;